thimaianhphan/makeathon_spherecast/README.md

+## 2 Step:
+## Batching

+- *Batching is planed for the future integrations*
+- It ensures better leverage for bette supplier leverage
+- Ensures improvement of teh quality
+- Reduces costs

 ## New API Endpoints
 - `GET /api/companies` — List all CPG companies from the database
 - `GET /api/boms` — List all BOMs (optionally filter by company_id)